aspose-html/Aspose.HTML-API-References/english/net/aspose.html.net.messagehandlers/fileprotocolmessagehandler/invoke/_index.md

 ---
 title: FileProtocolMessageHandler.Invoke
 second_title: Aspose.HTML for .NET API Reference
-description: FileProtocolMessageHandler method.
+description: FileProtocolMessageHandler Invoke method.
 When overridden in a derived class is used to implement the message handling
 type: docs
 weight: 20
 url: /net/aspose.html.net.messagehandlers/fileprotocolmessagehandler/invoke/